Komatsu 930E: Innovations

 The 930E was the first two-axle, six tire haul truck to be offered with a payload capacity in excess of 300 ST, making it the world's first regular production "ultra class" haul truck.
 The 930E remained the world's largest, highest payload capacity haul truck until the September, 1998 debut of the 360 ST payload capacity Caterpillar 797.

 Prior to the introduction of the 930E, diesel/electric haul trucks employed AC from an electric alternator where it was rectified to power the DC traction motors at the rear wheels.
 The 930E was the first haul truck to employ two AC electric traction motors.
 The diesel/electric AC powertrain is more efficient, offers better operating characteristics and is more cost effective than a comparable DC powertrain.

 Product Improvements

 In 1996, the 930E-2 debuted, offering an increased 320 ST payload capacity by adding larger Bridgestone 50-80R57 radial tires.
 In 2000, at MINExpo International, Komatsu debuted the 930E-2SE featuring a 3500 hp Komatsu SSDA18V170 V-18, twin-turbocharged, diesel engine developed by Industrial Power Alliance, a joint venture between Komatsu and Cummins.
-This is the same engine that powers the larger 360 ST Komatsu 960E-1 and allows the 930E-2SE to operate at elevations up to 12000 ft without deration.
+This is the same engine that powers the larger 360 ST Komatsu 960E-1 and allows the 930E-2SE to operate at elevations up to 12000 ft without derating.
 On December 15, 2003 Komatsu introduced the 930E-3, powered by a 2700 hp Komatsu SSDAl6V160 V-16 engine and a GDY106 traction motor on each side of the rear axle.
 The current models are the 930E-4 with a 2700 hp Komatsu SSDAl6V160 V-16 diesel engine and the 930E-4SE with a 3500 hp Komatsu SSDA18V170 V-18 diesel engine.